 Why aren’t you getting married in your home country?

-If you met your fiance online you need to make sure that there are no IMBRA issues which could cause your case to be delayed on denied.
-(Contact us for free if you are unsure what this means) Also, if the U.S. Citizen or the foreign fiance has a criminal past this should be evaluated prior to filing for the K-1 fiance visa.
-Certain crimes will make you ineligible to file for the fiance visa.
+If the U.S. Citizen or the foreign fiance has a criminal past this should be evaluated prior to filing for the K-1 fiance visa.
+Certain crimes will make either party ineligible to file for the fiance visa.
 There may be other options available to you.
 You should consult with an experienced immigration attorney prior to filing any documents with USCIS.

 If there is a large age difference between you and your fiance, you do not share a common language, your fiance is coming from a “high fraud” country, you have different religions, you have not conformed with the societal norms for your fiance’s home country concerning becoming engaged, or if the U.S. Citizen has attempted to sponsor someone else for a green card or a fiance visa in the past, your case will be more difficult and you should be prepared for questions, and hopefully bring evidence to your interview that resolve, these issues.

-The Consular Officer’s primary responsibility is to make sure that a bona fide relationship exists between the US citizen and his fiancé.
-The questions are designed such that the necessary information can be extracted from the applicants.
+The Consular Officer’s primary responsibility is to make sure that a “bona fide” or real relationship exists between the US citizen and his fiancé.
+The questions he or she asks are designed such that the necessary information can be extracted from the applicants.

 Be sure to go to your interview with the right attitude.
 Your attitude should not be one that says you are entitled to a fiance visa because your spouse is a United States Citizen (you are not). ( Or worse, an attitude that says that the immigration officer works for your spouse as your spouse is a tax payer.)
 You should go into your interview with an attitude of respect.
 Respectfully answer the questions being asked.
 If a question frustrates you or upsets you do not take it out on the interviewer.
 Simply take a deep breath and answer the given question.